gjmorris/homebridge-lutron-caseta-leap-bluos/README.md

 ### Options

+#### BluOS Audio Remote Configuration

+This plugin supports using Pico remotes to control BluOS audio players.
+The BluOS playerMap in `src/bluos/config.ts` determines which remotes should be treated as audio remotes -- any Pico remote with a serial number that appears in this map will be configured as an audio remote.

+Setup is required to configure the plugin to work with your environment:

+Copy `src/bluos/config.ts.sample` to `src/bluos/config.ts` and edit:
+- Configure IP addresses and ports for  BluOS players
+- Set up virtual player groups if desired
+- Map Pico remote serial numbers to player names (these remotes will automatically be treated as audio remotes)

+(Find device serial numbers in the Homebridge UI under Accessories > device_name > Accessory Information > Serial Number)

 #### Exclude Picos...

 By default, all known Pico remotes are shown in the Home app.
 This means their functionality is duplicated, in a sense.
 Configuration in Homekit has no effect on operation with paired accessories, or anything else in the Lutron app.
 With no further action, you can use them (HomeKit and the Lutron App) both simultaneously.